tksh164/aumid-stopgap-tools/docs/usage-v0.2.0.md

 3. Drag and drop the shortcut files (e.g. `D:\temp\Obsidian-Vault1.lnk`) on the taskbar.
 You can delete the shortcut files after the drag and drop those on the taskbar.

-### Example 2: Visual Studio Code with different workspace
+### Example 2: Visual Studio Code with a different workspace

-1. Create a shortcut file (.lnk) for each vault using the **mklnkwaumid**.
+1. Create a shortcut file (.lnk) for each workspace using the **mklnkwaumid**.
 For example, execute the following command in ***Windows* PowerShell** such as Windows PowerShell 5.1 to create a shortcut file.

     ```powershell
     .\mklnkwaumid.exe 'D:\temp\VSCode-Workspace1.lnk' Tksh164.VSCode.Workspace1 'C:\bin\runwaumid.exe' '-tp Tksh164.VSCode.Workspace1 \"Workspace1 (Workspace) - Visual Studio Code\" \"C:\Program Files\Microsoft VS Code\Code.exe\" \"D:\VSCode\Workspace1.code-workspace\"'